-Services for English Language Learners
+Services for English Language Development

-Since the 1999-2000 school year, students speaking twenty-one different languages have enrolled in the Lebanon School District, and the number of English language learners receiving ESL instruction reached 550 this year.
+Since the 1999-2000 school year, students speaking twenty-one different languages have enrolled in the Lebanon School District, and the number of English language learners receiving ESD instruction reached 550 this year.
 Presently, there are eighteen teachers, four aides, one tutor and two teaching assistants providing ESL instruction in all eight of the district’s schools.
 Additionally, a program director coordinates the district-wide English language acquisition program and a program assistant manages student records and data and assists with registration and communication.

-ESL services may be completely discontinued at all grades when the student meets the Pennsylvania Department of Education’s criteria for exiting the English language acquisition program.
+ELD services may be completely discontinued at all grades when the student meets the Pennsylvania Department of Education’s criteria for exiting the English language acquisition program.
 Upon exiting, the academic progress of the student is monitored for two years to assure the student can function independently in the regular academic classes.